chenaciousD/website/content/projects/Experiments in supervised and unsupervised learning/index.md

 description: "An AI car designed to build a relationship between car and driver"
 ---

-# Why I did this experiments
+## My motivation behind these experiments
 After reading the [Alignment Problem](https://brianchristian.org/the-alignment-problem/) and taking a deep learning class from [fast.ai](https://course.fast.ai/).
 I was interested in learning how some of the learning methods worked in practice.

 ## Training my own Neural Net